 Introduction

 The template project, that you can download from the download page, follows the project structure outlined in the setup section.
 You will notice it features a build.gradle file for letting you build, test, run and deploy you project.
 This build file is using the Gradle build system, which is using the Groovy language for its build description DSL.
-This Gradle build file leverages key plugins that we'll describe below, and offers integration with the Spock testing framework for testing your groovlets.
+This Gradle build file leverages key plugins that we'll describe below, and offers integration with the Spock testing framework for testing your groovlets, and with Geb for your functional tests.

 Note: The template project conveniently provides the Gradle wrapper to run your code without having to install the Gradle runtime.
 You do not have to provide a Google App Engine SDK in your environment.
 It will automatically be downloaded by the build script.